 The Company has an Executive Chairman who is also the Chief Executive, being Andrew Perloff.
-The Company's Finance Director is Simon Peters.
+The Company's Finance Director is Simon Peters who is now Chief Executive from 1 January 2022.
 John Perloff is an Executive Director.
 Bryan Galan and Peter Kellner are Non-Executive Directors.
 Biographies of the directors are above.
 The Board has a wide and well-rounded level of expertise and experience with a clear and proven track record.
 Professionally qualified members of the Board keep up to date with their Continuing Professional Development, which ensures they are familiar with changes and current developments in their fields and some members are on other boards which helps them see best practise elsewhere.
 The Board Members take particular interests in keeping appraised on key issues and developments pertaining to the Group.

-During the year ended 31 December 2020, neither the Board nor any committee has sought external advice on a significant matter and no external advisers to the Board or any of its committees have been engaged.
+During the year ended 31 December 2021, neither the Board nor any committee has sought external advice on a significant matter and no external advisers to the Board or any of its committees have been engaged.
 Aside from the directors' stated roles and the role of Simon Peters as Company Secretary, the Board members do not have any particular internal advisory responsibilities.